nihilor/flgs/README.md

 ## What?

-FFM ist a simple feature flagging manager.
+**flgs** is a simple feature flagging manager.
 It looks up different places for specific configurations and imports them.
 Possible options are:

 * package.json
 * features.json